STM32H7B3I Discovery kit

 Supported Features

-The current Zephyr stm32h7b3i_dk board configuration supports the following hardware features:
+The stm32h7b3i_dk board supports the hardware features listed below.

 on-chip